-Indicator 3: Number of beneficiaries placed in currently vacant permanent jobs with project partners
+Indicator 3: Number of beneficiaries placed in currently vacant permanent full-time positions/jobs with project partners

-These are the participants that may have successfully completed the work seekers training and/or mentorship programmes as well as the time bound internship (where applicable), and have been employed by one of the project partners in currently vacant permanent jobs.
+These are the participants/beneficiaries that may have successfully completed the work seekers training and/or mentorship programmes, as well as (where applicable) the time-bound internship and have been employed by one of the project partners in currently vacant permanent positions/jobs.

-Indicator 3.1: Number of beneficiaries placed in currently vacant seasonal jobs with project partners
+Indicator 3.1: Number of beneficiaries placed in currently vacant seasonal positions/jobs with project partners

-These are the participants that may have successfully completed the work seekers training and/or mentorship programmes as well as the time bound internship (where applicable) and have been employed by one of the project partners in currently vacant permanent seasonal positions/jobs (i.e. time spent in the job is not full time and the employee only works during busy periods/seasons/holidays).
+These are the participants/beneficiaries that may have successfully completed the work seekers training and/or mentorship programmes as well as (where applicable) the time-bound internship and have been employed by one of the project partners in currently vacant\ permanent seasonal positions/jobs (i.e., time spent in the position/job is not full time and the employee only works during specific periods/seasons/holidays)

-Indicator 3.2: Number of beneficiaries placed in currently vacant fixed term jobs with project partners
+Indicator 3.2: Number of beneficiaries placed in currently vacant fixed-term positions/jobs with project partners

-These are the participants that may have successfully completed the work seekers training and/or mentorship programmes as well as the time bound internship (where applicable) and have been employed by one of the project partners in currently vacant fixed term jobs (at least 12 months).
+These are the participants/beneficiaries that may have successfully completed the work seekers training and/or mentorship programmes as well as (where applicable) the time-bound internship and have been employed by one of the project partners in currently vacant\ fixed term (at least 12 months) positions/jobs.